bio-miga/MiGA-Docker/aws/using_miga_aws.md

 export SECRET_KEY_BASE='bundle exec rake secret'
 bundle exec rails server -e production -b 0.0.0.0 -p 80 Puma
 ```
 You can then access your MiGA instance by both browser (MiGA-Web) and command line interfaces, and previous projects should be available.
-You will, however need to create a new MiGA-Web account.
-For this reason, via the web interface you should always create public projects.
-Otherwise peviously created private projects will not be available via the web.

 ## MiGA-Web Projects